aws/language-servers/CONTRIBUTING.md

 > **NOTE**: If you see "Recommendation failure: Error: Authorization failed, bearer token is not set" errors, make sure to authenticate using `"AWS LSP - Obtain bearer token and send to LSP server"` command.

 > **NOTE**: The lsp client is activated by one of the `activationEvents` defined [here](https://github.com/aws/language-servers/blob/06fd81d1e936648ef43243865039f89c7ac142a7/client/vscode/package.json#L18-L22), the lsp client then starts the LSP server.

+### With Other Clients
+Using other clients can also be done with the bundle created from this package.

+1. Produce a local server bundle `npm run package`.
+The `app/` folder contains the configuration of server(s) and it's runtime(s).
+2. Take note of the bundle you wish to use.
+For this example we will use `app/aws-lsp-codewhisperer-runtimes/out/token-standalone.js`.
+3. Run the bundle using these args `node --inspect=6012 {rootPath}/app/aws-lsp-codewhisperer-runtimes/out/token-standalone.js --nolazy --preserve-symlinks --stdio --pre-init-encryption --set-credentials-encryption-key` or adjust as needed.
+Refer to the [activation file](client/vscode/src/activation.ts). *NOTE: make sure that --inspect or --inspect-brk args are passed right after the `node` command*
+4. Attach the debugger you wish to use to the node process.
+Example in Visual Studio [here](https://learn.microsoft.com/en-us/visualstudio/debugger/attach-to-running-processes-with-the-visual-studio-debugger?view=vs-2022#BKMK_Attach_to_a_running_process)

 ## Testing